 SYDNEY, Australia - January 3, 2022

-With lots of people returning to work and firing up their printing equipment around Australia this week, it’s not only the temperate that printers need to be conscious of.
+With lots of people returning to work and firing up their printing equipment around Australia this week, it’s not only the temperature that printers need to be conscious of.
 Humidity can also play a big part in how your printer operates, specifically relative humidity.
-Get GJS' low-down on low and high humidity in the print room here.
+Get GJS' low-down humidity in the print room here.

 The low-down on low and high humidity